yanyanZhang12138/Weather-Research-and-Forecasting-/README.md

 # Weather-Research-and-Forecasting
-The weather Research and Forecasting model is a system designed specifically for atmospheric research and weather prediction prediction.
+The weather Research and Forecasting model is a system designed specifically for atmospheric research and weather prediction system.
 This project is mainly using supercomputer and based on linux shell.

 Before run the model, check if your modules are laoded, such as hdf5, netcdf, impi, intel. heck your PATH, especially for libraries.